ahlstromcj/seq66/README.md

             main window to allow making the window to take up much less space.
         *   Added HTML help files to data/share/doc/info, other documentation upgrades.
-    *   Version 0.99.8:
-        *   Issue #112: A new pattern now displays in the MIDI controller.
-        *   Issue #114: Adding display of shortcut keys to tool tips.
-        *   Added a Pattern tab to Edit / Preferences for new-pattern settings and jitter/randomization.
-        *   Added automation for the main window Loop L/R button.
-        *   Fixed seqroll drawing errors introduced in adding time-sig support.
-        *   Fixed incomplete data-pane refresh in scrolling with arrow-keys.
-        *   Fixed not setting up SIGINT, which prevented a proper shutdown.
-        *   Fixed a couple corrupted data/midi/FM/*.mid files.
-        *   Changing playlist setting enables Session Restart button.
-        *   Removed coloring of record-style and -mode buttons.
-Added coloring of event-editor "Store" button to denote saving is needed.
-        *   Refactoring quantization alterations for future upgrades.
-Added an option to jitter the notes in the seqroll.
-        *   Enforced that configuration files are stored in the "home" directory.
-        *   The usual raft of humiliating bug-fixes.
-A small sample: Updating the event list when recording stops; fixing record button in pattern editor; fixing note-selection refresh; and about a dozen more.

     See the "NEWS" file for changes in earlier versions.
 Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.
 Version 2 is probably a year or two away :-( So many things to improve!

 // vim: sw=4 ts=4 wm=2 et ft=markdown